Click OK to log in and restart your reservation.

 Service animals | All destinations | No charge |

-*Charges shown above apply for each destination without a voluntary stopover/connection of 4 hours or more.
-If your itinerary includes a voluntary stopover/connection of more than 4 hours, charges apply for each connection segment.
-All pet charges are non-refundable and apply per pet, each way.
-Due to increased flight changes, we’ve stopped checking pets for now.
-Charges for transporting your pet with American Airlines Cargo may vary depending on the trip details and size of the animal and kennel.
+*Fees shown apply for each destination without a voluntary stopover / connection of 4 hours or more.
+If your trip includes a voluntary stopover / connection of more than 4 hours, fees apply for each connection segment.
+All pet fees are non-refundable and apply per kennel, each way.
+Fees for transporting your pet with American Airlines Cargo may vary depending on the trip details and size of the animal and kennel.

-We have temperature restrictions to make sure your pet isn’t exposed to extreme heat or cold:
+We have temperature restrictions to make sure checked pets and pets traveling with American Airlines Cargo aren’t exposed to extreme heat or cold:

 You cannot travel with a pet if the current or forecasted temperature is above 85 degrees Fahrenheit (29.4 degrees C) at any location on the itinerary.